coleifer/peewee/docs/peewee/example.rst

 whenever a new model is added.

 .. note::
-    adding fields after the table has been created will required you to either drop the table and re-create it or manually add the columns using ``ALTER TABLE``.
+    Adding fields after the table has been created will required you to either drop the table and re-create it or manually add the columns using ``ALTER TABLE``.